s911335/leetcode/queue_stack/queue_stack.md

    and remove element of top of the stack.
 Next, to check next top of the stack.
 4. If check that T[i] is larger than T[st.top()] is false, break the whileloop.
 5. Finally, return result vector.

+## 503. Next Greater Element II

+Given a circular integer array nums (i.e, the next element of nums[nums.length - 1] is nums[0], return the next greater number for every element in nums.

+The next greater number of a number x is the first greater number to its traversing-order next in the array, which means you could search circularly to find its next greater number.
+If it doesn't exist, return -1 for this number.

+### Ex:

+1. Input: nums = [1, 2, 1].
+Output: nums = [2, -1, 2].
+2. Input: nums = [1, 2, 3, 4, 3].
+Output: nums = [2, 3, 4, -1, 4].

+### Solution:

+1. Create the stack for putting index of vector of the nums and create result vector which length is same as nums.
+2. To do forloop with 2 * n, put index of the vector each loop when i is smaller than n.
+3. Next, if the stack is not empty and nums[i] is lager than nums[top of the stack], let result[top] = nums[i].
+4. If not, pass.
+5. Finally, return result vector.